csci344/spring2025/pages/_resources/js_reference/programming-review.md

 ---
 layout: two-column-resources
-title: "Programming Review Using JavaScript"
+title: "Intro to Programming with JavaScript"
 nav_order: 2
 has_children: true
 ---